 At the Zoo: Florida Manatee

-Recently, the Florida Fish and Wildlife Commission (FWC) rescued “Martide,” a 500 lb manatee, and brought him to the Zoo.
-He was found on a beach suffering from seizures.
-“Martide” had been poisoned by red tide, a seasonal toxic algal bloom that harms many marine animals.
+The story of one of those manatee patients follows.
+A young male manatee named "Martide," was rescued by the Florida Fish and Wildlife Commission (FWC) after stranding himself on a beach, suffering from seizures.
+Martide had been poisoned by red tide, a seasonal toxic algal bloom that harms many marine animals.
 Red tide affects the manatee’s nervous system and they are unable to control their muscles.
-First, FWC had to get “Martide” safely to the Zoo’s Manatee Hospital in a big box truck.
+First, FWC had to get Martide safely to the Zoo’s Manatee Hospital in a big box truck.
 Manatees can be safely out of the water for a few hours, but his rescuers misted him with water to keep his skin moist.
-Once “Martide” reached the Zoo, a dozen members of the staff and FWC volunteers lifted him off the truck and into a special sling, attached to a large crane.
+Once Martide reached the Zoo, a dozen members of the staff and FWC volunteers lifted him off the truck and into a special sling, attached to a large crane.
 The crane then lifted him into Medical Pool 1 where the Zoo’s veterinary staff weighed and measured him, took his vital signs, and started treatment for his condition.

-“Martide” is just one of our success stories.
-Since 1991, the David A. Straz Manatee Hospital at Tampa’s Lowry Park Zoo has treated over 360 Florida manatees.
+Martide is just one of our success stories.
+Since 1991, the David A. Straz Manatee Hospital at Tampa’s Lowry Park Zoo has treated over 380 Florida manatees.

 About: Florida Manatee